Bagora/EraseMaster/README.md

   - vercel: Dependency for deployment on Vercel (remove if not needed).

 ## How to Run:
+1. Create Virtual Environment using Virtualenv

-1. Install dependencies using `pip install -r requirements.txt`.
+2. Install dependencies using `pip install -r requirements.txt`.
-2. Run the Flask application using `python app.py`.
+3. Run the Flask application using `python app.py`.
-3. Open your browser and navigate to `http://localhost:8080` to use the Image Background Remover Tool.
+4. Open your browser and navigate to `http://localhost:8080` to use the Image Background Remover Tool.